Xerotyphlops vermicularis

-Xerotyphlops vermicularis, the European blind snake, European worm snake, Eurasian blind snake, or Eurasian worm snake, is a species of snake in the genus Xerotyphlops.
-Despite its common name, the range of the European blind snake ranges from the Balkan Peninsula, the Aegean Islands, and Cyprus to Afghanistan.
-The northernmost region it inhabits is just north of the Gulf of Burgas in Bulgaria.
+Xerotyphlops vermicularis, the European blind snake, European worm snake, Eurasian blind snake, or Eurasian worm snake, is a non-venomous species of snake in the genus Xerotyphlops.
 The common name results from the fact that is the only blindsnake naturally found in Europe (the brahminy blindsnake, Indotyphlops braminus, has been introduced to Kew Gardens and in Italy and Spain).

 Description

 Xerotyphlops vermicularis is a small, earthworm-like snake that has a maximum length of 35 cm.
 The head, body, and tail generally have no differentiation between them and look like one fluid segment.
 The coloration tends to be light brown, yellowish, or flesh colored.
 Juveniles do not usually have different coloring than the adults, but some have been known to look pinkish when they are smaller.
 It is difficult to tell male and female European blind snakes apart; however, males will generally have longer tails than the females.

 Reproduction

 Courtship

 X. vermicularis is generally found underneath rocks in groups when mating season is beginning.
 Their mating behavior typically follows a three-step process: